Women in Astronomy Awards

-The African Network of Women in Astronomy (AfNWA), a sub-committee of the African Astronomical Society (AfAS), in collaboration with the International Science Programme (ISP), Uppsala University, Sweden organises the Women in Astronomy in Africa awards.
-The aim of the awards is to recognise and support the scientific achievements, and contributions to society, of women in Astronomy in Africa.
+The African Network of Women in Astronomy (AfNWA) is inviting nominations for the 2023 Women in Astronomy in Africa awards.
+AfNWA is a sub-committee of the African Astronomical Society (AfAS) and is collaborating with the International Science Programme (ISP), Uppsala University, Sweden.
+The awards aim to recognize and support the scientific achievements and contributions of women in Astronomy in Africa.

 Eligibility